Evening School of Theology

-Students in either Traditional or Enriched programs may elect to work towards the Diploma in Theological Studies.
+Students in the Traditional or Enriched programs may elect to work towards the Evening School Diploma in Theological Studies.
 The Diploma is awarded upon satisfactory completion for credit of six courses, including at least two courses in Bible, one course in Christian theology, and one course in either liturgy or spirituality and the arts.
 Credits from the satisfactory completion of an Evening School course or for the Diploma are not transferable to Virginia Theological Seminary or to other academic institutions.

 Evening School of Theology credits are not transferable to the Seminary or other academic institutions.
 Thanks to a bequest from the estate of Maxine Bishop of Alexandria, a frequent Evening School participant, tuition is modest.